The demonstrations began after the main machine being used to dig through the rubble to reach the workers broke down.

-But the ecologically sensitive region has been facing the brunt of climate change and rampant construction.
+However, the ecologically sensitive region has been facing the brunt of climate change and rampant construction.

-At least 50 people were killed this summer after unprecedented heavy rain caused flash flooding and landslides.
+About 50 people were killed this summer after unprecedented heavy rain caused flash flooding and landslides.